-While the Company cannot guarantee absolute confidentiality regarding an investigation of reported concerns, those Company representatives who are involved will keep it confidential to the extent possible, consistent with the need to conduct a thorough investigation and, as appropriate, resolve the concern.
-Individuals who participate in or are interviewed as part of an investigation may be asked to keep the subject confidential as well, and are expected to follow such requests.
+While the Company cannot guarantee absolute confidentiality regarding an investigation of reported concerns, those Company representatives who are involved will keep it confidential to the extent possible, consistent with the need to conduct a thorough investigation and, as appropriate, resolve the concern or as otherwise required by law.
+Individuals who participate in or are interviewed as part of an investigation will be asked to keep the subject confidential as well, and are expected to follow such requests.
 Confidentiality is often important to protect the integrity of the investigation, to ensure fairness to everyone involved, and to protect the privacy of individuals who have brought forward concerns to the extent possible.
 Nothing in this policy is intended or should be read to limit employees' rights under applicable law to discuss work-related matters.